botpress/readme/docs/Quick Start/build.md

 ## Configure your bot's behaviour

 In Botpress, you configure your bot's behavior using Workflows.
-A Workflow is a visual representation of the series of steps your bot follows when a user starts a conversation.
+A Workflow is a visual, drag-and-drop representation of the steps your bot follows when a user starts a new conversation.

-The steps in a Workflow are represented by Nodes.
-You can draw a path between any two Nodes to create a Transition between them.

 > 📘 Custom Workflows
 >